abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 Now we'll use this URL to make a request to our local server and see if it's being caught on the front-end.

-54. At the top of `App.js`, import axios:
+54. At the top of `App.jsx`, import axios:

 ```jsx
 import axios from "axios";